Skip to main content

 Criticality Evaluation of Plutonium Disposition Ceramic Waste Form: Degraded Mode

-Thep purpose of this calculation is to perform degraded mode criticality evaluations of plutonium disposed in a ceramic waste form and emplaced in a Monitored geologic Repository (MGR).
-A 5 Defense High-Level Waste (DHLW) Canister Waste Package (WP) design, incorporating the can-in-canister concept for plutonium immobilization is considered in this calculation.
+The purpose of this calculation is to perform degraded mode criticality evaluations of Plutonium disposed in a ceramic waste form and emplaced in a Monitored Geologic Repository (MGR).
+A 5 Defense High-Level Waste (DHLW) Canister Waste Package (WP) design, incorporating the can-in-canister concept for Plutonium immobilization is considered for this calculation.
 Each HLW glass pour canister contains 7 tubes.
-Each tube contains 4 cans, with 20 ceramic disks (immobilized plutonium) in each.
+Each tube contains 4 cans, with 20 ceramic disks (immobilzed Plutonium) in each.

 Fast Flux Test Facility (FFTF) Reactor Fuel Degraded Criticality Calculation: Degraded SNF Canister